When arranging your financial affairs, you will want to plan to minimize your taxes as much as you can.

-Your AGI affects your involvement with banks, applications for mortgages and financial aid for colleges.
+Your AGI affects your involvement with banks, applications for mortgages, and financial aid for colleges.
 Your AGI is determined by subtracting any adjustments from your income from your total income from all sources.
 The higher your total income is, the higher your AGI will be.

 Similarly, the more money you earn, the more taxes will be deducted from your income.
-Alternately, the less money you earn, the less taxes will be deducted from your income.
+Alternately, the less money you earn, the fewer taxes will be deducted from your income.
 To reduce the amount of taxes that are deducted from your income, you have to make less.